Chuck Liddell Versus Tito Ortiz Results

 - Francisco Estrada defeated Jose Huerta by submission (Round 2, 2:47)

 At 6 p.m.
-ET Golden Boy Promotions also put on five amateur matches as well.
+ET, Golden Boy Promotions also put on five amateur matches as well.